Fort Pickens: Historic Fort on Santa Rosa Island

 - White-Sand Beaches:

-- Surrounding the fort are pristine Gulf Coast beaches with sugar-white sands and crystal-clear waters, perfect for sunbathing, swimming, and snorkeling.
+- Surrounding the fort are beautiful Gulf Coast beaches with bright sand, rolling dunes, and clear water that draw visitors for sightseeing, swimming, and shoreline walks.

 - Gulf Islands National Seashore: